Literotica-Downloader/Literotica-downloader/README.md

 + This script will not throttle based on CPU power or internet connection, the concurrency argument is to be provided manually.
 + This script does not store in any other format, only PDF.
 + This script has no inbuilt way to stop the comments from being attached at the end.
++ This script does not work for multi-chaptered stories.
++ This script does not preserve files with the same name.
+If two stories have the same title, first one is overwritten.
++ This script does not include the author's biography in the file.
 + ~~This script is not posix compliant.~~